AbinavRavi/AbinavRavi.github.io/_posts/2019-12-2-Out-of-distribution-detection-baseline.markdown

 **Jerry** : Oh that sounds bad.
 How to solve this issue?

 **Tom** : This issue is called detecting out of distribution.
-The Out of distribution samples tend to have lower softmax values compared to in-distribution (training) samples when passed through a NN
+The Out of distribution samples tend to have lower softmax values compared to in-distribution (training) samples when passed through a NN.
+So analyzing the statistics prediction probabilities or softmax values for incorrect or abnormal samples will give a good picture.
+But viewing just one sample prediction probability maybe misleading and is a wrong approach.

+**Jerry**